This 3D maze can keep both kids and adults entertained.

-The Beast has over 100 obstacles for players to navigate their way through.
+Has over 100 obstacles for players to navigate through.
 Obstacles can take various tries to complete successfully and require a mix of skill and strategy to pass.
 Can capture kids' and adults' attention for quite a long time.

 Might not be a great option for beginners, as it's more difficult than others.